kjoelovelife/ROSKY/catkin_ws/src/deep_learning/readme.md

 # Use package self_driving
 ----
-If you have finished package img_recognition and road_following, you can use package self_driving now.
+If you had finished package img_recognition and road_following, you can use package self_driving now.
-Place your ROSKY on your map with line and some obstacles, then you can type the code below:
+Place your ROSKY on your map in the lane and put some obstacles in front of the ROSKY.
+After that, you can type the code below:

 ```sh
 $ roslaunch self_driving inference.launch reaction:=true